-- Florida Academic and Medallion scholarships pay \$63.00 per credit hour. - Florida Vocational Gold Seal pays \$48.00 per credit - Amounts are subject to change during the 2018 State of Florida legislative session.
+- Florida Academic scholarship pays 100% of tuition and approved fees and can be used in the Fall, Spring, and Summer semesters.
+This scholarship also provides a \$300.00 book and educational expenses stipend in the Fall and Spring semesters. - Florida Medallion scholarship pays \$63.00 per credit hour. - Florida Vocational Gold Seal pays \$48.00 per credit hour. - Amounts are subject to change during the 2018 State of Florida legislative session.
 Students will be notified of any revisions. - Complete the Free Application for Federal Student Aid if you need additional funds to help pay for college.
 Visit www.fafsa.ed.gov.

-Bright Futures Scholarship will not pay for lab
+Bright Futures Scholarship will not pay for lab fees.